prazdevs/zoebot3/readme.md

 ## A discord bot that shares from Reddit to Discord & Twitter, but also gives sparkly powers to your Discord experience

 Originally made for the **[r/zoemains](http://reddit.com/r/zoemains)** community, I try to keep this bot as generic as possible for anyone to re-use.
+If you do so, just make sure to credit me :)

 ### What can she do now ?